schwarzlichtbezirk/pds/readme.md

 - `config.go`, all settings of application are collected into single structure with single initialization.
 This singleton can be streamed into JSON or YAML file.
 - `grpcserv.go` have gRPC interface implementation for server.
 - `io.go` reads settings from configuration file.
+- `auxiliary.go` have helper function to expand environment variables in the file path.

 ### pb